Independent reference. Not affiliated with any vendor mentioned on this site.

 Which SIEM pricing model is most cost-effective?

 It depends on your log mix.
 Per-GB pricing rewards organisations that filter aggressively and ingest mostly high-value security data.
 Per-EPS pricing rewards predictable, quiet sources but punishes bursts.
-Per-user pricing rewards stable analyst teams and small operations.
+Per-employee pricing rewards lean teams that generate high log volume, since ingest is bundled into the headcount rate.
 Flat-rate tiers reward predictable volume that fits within a tier ceiling.
 Modelling your real log profile against each structure before signing matters more than picking a 'best' model in the abstract.

 Why does Splunk charge per GB and QRadar per EPS?